2i2c-org/docs/admin/howto/environment.md

 causing hard to debug issues.
 This could also render your user server unable to start, due to conflicting packages.
 ```

+### Ask for changes to the base image

+If you don't wish to maintain your own user image, and only need one / two extra packages, please [open an issue in the `2i2c-org/pilot` repository](https://github.com/2i2c-org/pilot/issues/new?labels=enhancement&template=tech-request.md) and ask for the new package to be installed.
+Depending on the complexity of the package, and how common it is across the use-case for communities we serve, we may be able to add it to the default image.

 ## Switch between user interfaces